Dates: Last Thursday's of Febraury, March and April, 2018 7:00 PM

 Other work suggested that high-energy cosmic rays from dense interstellar clouds caused catastrophic ozone depletion and mass extinctions in the past, during periods of magnetic reversal on Earth.
 As a graduate student, he helped develop a semi-empirical method for evaluating ozone depletion potentials, which helped insure that the dramatic depletions in ozone at the Earth's poles are correctly accounted for in evaluating substances controlled by the Montreal Protocol protecting the ozone layer.
 His work has taken him below the Antarctic Circle and above the Arctic Circle.

-Location: Performing Arts Center
+Where: The Naropa Performing Arts Center

 In the words of Joanna Macy, “Walk boldly through your life with an open broken heart.
 If the world is to be healed through human efforts, I am convinced it will be by ordinary people, people whose love for this life is even greater than their fear.”

 We invite the Naropa Community to engage in the spirit of truth telling practices.

 Let’s come together and both witness and participate in creative expression as a way to showcase what is real and vivid for us now, whether through music, movement, dance, spoken -word, performance art, sharing stories, rap or comedy.